Smooth Functors vs. Differential Forms: Review: Smooth Functors and 1-Forms

 Both categories depend on a smooth manifold $X$ and a Lie group $G$.
 On the left hand side we have the category of smooth functors from the path groupoid $\mathcal{P}_1(X)$ of $X$ to the Lie groupoid $\mathcal{B} G$.
 We recall from the introduction that the Lie groupoid $\mathcal{B}G$ has one object, and its set of morphisms is the Lie group $G$.
 The composition is defined by $g_2 \circ g_1 := g_2g_1$.
 On the right hand side we have a category $\diffco{G}{1}{X}$ defined as follows: its objects are 1-forms $A\in\Omega^1(X,\mathfrak{g})$ with values in the Lie algebra $\mathfrak{g}$ of $G$, and a morphism $g:A \to A'$ is a smooth function $g:X \to G$ such that

 where $\bar\theta$ is the right invariant Maurer-Cartan form on $G$.
 The identity morphism is the constant function $g=1$ and the composition is the multiplication of functions, $g_2 \circ g_1 := g_2g_1$.
-The equivalence (\ref{17}) can be given explicitly in both directions: there are two functors
+The equivalence (\ref{17}) can be given explicitly in both directions: there are two functors whose definitions we shall review in the following.

-whose definition we now review.
 Several details and proofs will be skipped and can be found in \cite{schreiber3}.